Feasibility Study for EVSE & Solar Microgrids kicks off for thirty LA County Lifeguard Station…

 Fixing a hidden fee on renewables

-The Clean Coalition launches a campaign to remedy the unfair TAC being imposed on local renewable energy in California.
+The Clean Coalition launches a campaign to remedy the unfair Transmission Access Charges (TAC) being imposed on local renewable energy in California.

 Improving national energy policy